woss/elmo/README.md

 # Welcome

-Current title is **ELMO - Efficient Link Management and O**, but i'm looking for better alternatives, if you want to participate in deciding click [here and VOTE](https://linkto.run/p/J3T51ILU)

-Results can ber found [here](https://linkto.run/r/J3T51ILU)

-Options:

-- ELMO - Efficient Link Management and O
+to ELMO - Efficient Link Management and Organizer

-- ELMo - Efficient Link Management and o

-- ELMØ - Efficient Link Management and Ø

-- ELMø - Efficient Link Management and ø

-- ELMÅ - Efficient Link Management and Å

-- ELMå - Efficient Link Management and å

 Elmo is available for chromium based browser.
 This is just a proof of concept to show the real world use case of IPFS and orbitDB.
 I hope you will give it a go and you will like it.